Why Am I Ovulating on Clomid® but Not Getting Pregnant?

 Whether you’re on Clomid®, exploring other fertility options, or you’re trying to conceive without the use of medications or treatments, there are a few things you can do to increase your chances of getting pregnant.
 First, it’s important to prioritize your overall health.
 Try to stay within a healthy weight range for your height, eat a balanced diet, move your body, and pay attention to your lifestyle habits.
 [4,9] If you’re TTC, The American College of Obstetrics and Gynecology (ACOG) recommends you take a prenatal multivitamin.
 This is a great way to ensure you’re getting all of the vital nutrients needed for pregnancy such as folate, DHA, iron, calcium, and more.

 Another way to maximize your chances of conception is to time sex according to your fertile window.
 There is a short period of time after ovulation for fertilization and implantation to occur.
-Tracking ovulation through ovulation tests, basal body temperature, or cervical mucus is a great way to improve your chances.
+Tracking ovulation through ovulation tests and ovulation kits, basal body temperature, or cervical mucus is a great way to improve your chances.

 Another way to support the conception process is to ensure you’re using a sperm-friendly lubricant.
 Some lubricants contain ingredients you may want to avoid for the sake of fertility and vaginal health.
 [11-12] The FDA has cleared some lubricants to be fertility friendly, meaning they’re compatible with sperm, egg, and embryos.